Proglang-Uni-Freiburg/minirust/README.md

                     .filter(|other| !(other is Wildcard))

             let missing: [PatternConstructor] = all
-                // is `others` covering all the possibilities?
+                // check if `others` is covering all the possible constructors .filter(|constructor|
-                .filter(|constructor|
                     !others
                         // keep the `constructor` if it is not covered by any